UsamaSadiq/CodeChallenges/AdventOfCode/2020/README.md

 # Advent Of Code 2020

 ### Summary of the Events/Challenges:
+---

 > Event 01: Given a list of numbers, find product of numbers whose sum is given.

+> Event 02: Given a list of passwords, find no. of passwords which match its given criteria.
+   - part 1: Given a critera `1-3 a: abcde`, The password policy indicates the lowest and highest number of times a given letter must appear for the password to be valid.

+   - part 2: Given a critera `1-3 a: abcde`, The password policy indicates that Exactly one of these positions must contain the given letter.